The problem with KITs is they are almost always misapplied by the intelligence practitioners that are only surface-familiar with them.

 Dan Mulligan, a faculty member in the Department of Intelligence Studies at Mercyhurst, the Pennsylvania college with a world-renowned reputation of developing intelligence professionals for government and business, had more to say about analysis and KITs.
 “A KIT is not a panacea to solve all of the organization’s issues.
 A KIT is a specific, focused tasking to accomplish a specific objective.”
 Mulligan adds, “If we come up with a generic, ambiguous KIT we will have problems applying the appropriate methodology.
 And we will get to the end of the project, regardless of the methodology used, and have trouble when asking ourselves ‘did this really answer the question?’
 One KIT can lead to several projects… we know that intelligence is never 'done' and a good analytic project is going to be the birth of the next project.”

 Aurora’s CEO, Derek Johnson, added, “To go from six or eight to as many as three dozen analytical methods takes a lot of training and practice.
 This is just one example of Craig’s expertise at elevating the analytical capacity of Aurora's clients, as well as our own.
-We are thrilled to be bringing KITs+1 to SLA's Competitive Intelligence Division to help them perfect the way in which their members align key intelligence topical protocols - Key Marketplace Players, Early Warning, and Strategic Decisions and Issues - with the best analytical methods to enable their businesses to overcome the real-world problems they confront.”
+We are thrilled to be bringing KITs+1 to Toronto for the SCIP and SLA chapter membership and guests to help them perfect the way in which their members align key intelligence topical protocols - Key Marketplace Players, Early Warning, and Strategic Decisions and Issues - with the best analytical methods to enable their businesses to overcome the real-world problems they confront.”

 About Aurora WDC